rober-m/marlowe-workshop-kit/creating_wallets/README.md

 Both scripts send funds from the first UTXO listed under this address.
 If your master address contains multiple UTXOs you can bundle them into one with the script *bundle_master_addr_utxos.sh*.
 You can read a description of that script and how to use it in the next section.

-Also in both scripts it is checked that the number of wallets taken from the *addresses.txt* multiplied with the ADA per one wallet does not exceed 10.000 ADA, which is the default value you can request from the Cardano Faucet.
-If you have an address containing more then 10.000 ADA you can change that number by hand in both scripts where security checks are made in the begining.
+Also in both scripts it is checked that the number of wallets taken from the *addresses.txt* multiplied with the ADA per one wallet does not exceed the amount of ADA sitting at the first UTXO of the master address minus 2 ADA that are substracted because of transaction fees.

 Both scripts take in the testnet name which can be either *preview* or *preprod* and ADA amount per wallet.
 Example command:
 ```console